 Speak with a proven Houston health care defense attorney.
 Call (713) 909-7323 or

 About CMS’ Revocation Authority & Related Issues

-CMS has many tools in its arsenal to root out health care fraud and recover payments improperly dispersed by Medicare.
+CMS has many tools in its arsenal to root out health care and medicare fraud and recover payments improperly dispersed by Medicare.
 While ZPIC audits have and continue to be one preventative measure allowing CMS to identify and act on red flags, the agency has increasingly weaponized its authoritative powers.